ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 #### __Part 2: In small groups, create your own tutorial.__

 __Step 1.
-Choose a topic for your tutorial from the list we’ve collated, each demonstrator will help out the group that has chosen the topic they contributed.__
+Choose a topic for your tutorial from the list we’ve collated Each demonstrator will help out the group that has chosen the topic they contributed.__

 __Step 2.
-Download the tutorial template file `tut_template.md` and the `R` scripts for the various tutorials from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas">this GitHub repository.</a>__ (click on Clone/Download, Download Zip and unzip the files).
+Download the tutorial template file `tut_template.md` and the `R` scripts for the various tutorials from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target="_blank">this GitHub repository</a>__ (click on Clone/Download, Download Zip and unzip the files).

 __Step 3.
-Open the `R` script for your chosen topic, run through the code to get familiar with what it does, save any plots it generates.__
+Open the `R` script for your chosen topic, run through the code to get familiar with what it does and save any plots it generates.__

 __Step 4.
 Open `tut_template.md` in a plain text editor on half of your screen.
 Keep `RStudio` and the `R` script on the other half of the screen.__